altai-ui/qui-max/docs/components/QCheckboxGroup.md

 ### min

 - Type: `number`
+- default `0`

-Used to define how many minimum checkboxes should be selected
+Sets the minimum number of checkboxes, that can be selected

 ```vue
 <q-checkbox-group v-model="checkedCities" :min="2">